 One of the legends on the gringo trail is biking down rutas de las cascadas (The Cascade Route).
 There are a number of places to stop and view a dozen or so waterfalls en-route to Pailon Del Diablo (Cauldron of the Devil) a renowned 80 meters high waterfall.
-Cascada de Agoyán is a beautiful double waterfall feeding the route.
-The Manto de la Novia, or Bride’s Veil, is one of the most impressive waterfalls along the route and places where visitors can walk down to the base of the waterfalls to get the true perspective on just how magnificent they really are.
+Cascada de Agoyán is a beautiful double waterfall on the route.
+The Manto de la Novia (Bride’s Veil), is one of the most impressive waterfalls along the route and places where visitors can walk down to the base of the waterfalls to get the true perspective on just how magnificent they really are.

-- You can also go to the waterfall trail daily at 10:30 or 14:30 on “Chiva” an open air tourist bus that serves to all the major attractions around the town.
+- You can also go to the waterfall trail daily at 10:30 or 14:30 on “Chiva” an open-air tourist bus that serves all the major attractions around the town.
 A tour to the waterfalls would take about 4 hours and costs USD 7.
 Tour can be booked through travel agencies in town.

 See Baños from the Mirador Virgen:

 If you hike down from Casa De Arbol you would most likely pass Mirador Virgen on your way back to Baños.
 The walk up to the Mirador de la Virgen del Agua Santa involves around 650 steps.
-There is no entrance fees and its worth visiting at dusk to see the sunset.
+There are no entrance fees and it is worth visiting at dusk to see the sunset.

 Walk on Calle Mera until you get to the end of the road where the trail begins.